gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

         then the `//world/frame` corresponding to that vertex is a fixed inertial frame.
-        If the directed edges lead to a model, then the `//world/frame` corresponding to that vertex is attached to the canonical link of that model.
+        If the directed edges lead to a model, then the `//world/frame` corresponding to that vertex is attached to the implicit model frame of that model.

 6.  ***Check `//pose/@relative_to` attribute values:***
     For each `//model/pose` and `//world/frame/pose`